 - As reported in Forbes magazine on March 9, 2015, a study from Ohio State University concluded that too much praise can turn kids into narcissists!
 Eddie Brummelman, the study author, said “Narcissistic children feel superior to others, believe they are entitled to privileges, and crave for constant admiration from others…When they fail to obtain the admiration they want, they may lash out aggressively.”
 The article further stated that “parental over evaluation (micropraise) was the largest predictor of a child’s narcissism over time.”

 What are the common signs from a child that a parent might be micro-praising?
 We simply need to observe our child’s behaviour.
-Do our child:
+Does our child:

 - Think highly of himself or herself and think little of others?
 In other words, do our children speak down to others or speak rudely to others?